-- 5.5.1.b Farmland and resource extraction.
-Farmland and resource extraction lands should be planned in a sustainable manner that minimizes land area usage and balances supporting compact population centers while avoiding infringement on natural lands. - 5.5.1.c Infrastructure and transportation.
+- 5.5.1.b Farmlands and Working Lands.
+Farmlands and working lands should be planned in a sustainable manner that minimizes land area usage and balances supporting compact population centers while avoiding infringement on natural lands. - 5.5.1.c Infrastructure and transportation.
 Infrastructure is the connective tissue that connects and supports places and people.
 This should be minimized in land area, balancing efficiency with effectiveness and versatility.
 Minimizing the land area of infrastructure is tied to the compactness and walkability of population centers and commercial activity, all of which save money. - 5.5.1.d Natural lands.
 These should be as maximized and untouched as possible, which is realized through the optimization and compactness of population centers, farmland, and infrastructure uses.